dmd-program/dmd-300-sp17/project-1.md

 * Practice developing a design process
 * Practice evaluating and reflecting on the effectiveness of a design process
 * Select and test design methods, techniques, and tools to produce digitally designed, critically engaged, and systemically considered creative explorations and outcomes
-* Produce a detailed project documentation
+* Produce a detailed project document
 * Practice publishing skills by keeping a [team project blog](http://sites.psu.edu/)

 ---